 We are all being affected differently, and I am thankful that I do not have to worry and sacrifice like I have seen others have to do.
 My family is safe, and I am so grateful for that.

 Our mental health is just as important as our physical health.
 It’s okay that we are all struggling in different ways.
 The internet is filled with comparison and hate.
 I understand we are all a little stressed out, but let’s stop judging each other, and let’s learn how to support each other nationwide.

 Love your neighbor, check on your friends, pray for our people on the front lines, support businesses as best as you can, and don’t say a word of negativity.
 Just don’t.
 Not online, not over text, not in the comment box.
 Spread support, and let’s help each other.

 We are all struggling mentally and in different forms.
 Let us be the change.”

-This story was submitted to Love What Matters by Ashleigh Beaver of Matriarchs and Maids.
-You can follow her journey on Instagram.
+This story was submitted to Love What Matters by Ashleigh Beaver.
+You can follow her journey on Facebook and Instagram.
 Submit your own story here, and subscribe to our free email newsletter.